 When you want to have full control over something, you grasp it with your entire hand.
 You don't hold a baseball bat, tennis racket, or golf club with just your fingertips.
 The same is true for a camera grip.
 While I'm not swinging my camera in the same way as those sporting implements, I still want total control over my camera and an attached lens.

 The Sony a7R II grip was too small for me.
 Despite its grip being about 2.5mm deeper than the II's, the a7R III grip didn't seem much improved.
 The a7R IV grip iteration was a significant improvement.
-The increased palm swell is immediately felt when picking up the camera.
+The increased palm swell was immediately felt when picking up the camera.

 The a7R IV grip extends forward noticeably farther than the a7R III grip, providing the depth needed to fill fingers, and many will find their pinky remaining on the grip vs. sliding under it.
 While the a7R IV's grip is much more secure and comfortable in hand, the lens clearance issue has not been addressed in this update.
-I've often complained about Sony's larger lenses uncomfortably impacting my first two fingers' first (non-cushioned) knuckles (I have medium/large hands).
+I've often complained about Sony's larger lenses uncomfortably impacting my first two fingers' first (non-cushioned) joints (I have medium/large hands).
 With the grip not being moved outward away from the lens, the a7R IV still has that issue.

 |Model||Body Dimensions||CIPA Weight|